selvakarna/-Face-emotion-recognition/README.md

 The repository is currently compatible with `tensorflow-2.0` and makes use of the Keras API using the `tensorflow.keras` library.

-* First, clone the repository with `git clone https://github.com/atulapra/Emotion-detection.git` and enter the cloned folder: `cd Emotion-detection`.

 * If you want to train this model or train after making changes to the model, use `python emotions.py --mode train`.